Gravitational lensing of gravitational waves: universal characteristics of strongly lensed memory waveforms: Universality of the lensed memory waveforms

 This sounds pessimistic.
 However, one shall realize that the time delays between multiple images are generally a few weeks or a few months.
-The space-borne interferometers usual run for a couple of months or several years.
+The space-borne interferometers usually run for a couple of months or several years.
 So if a gravitational wave is strongly lensed, it is possible that the interferometer detects all images.
 One may get a lensed memory signal like the magenta curve in the lower panel of Fig.~\ref{fig-lmem}.
-To identify the types of the detected images, one shall make use of the direction of the peak of the type II image as a reference, if there exists at least one type II image.
-For this end, one shall first identify the type II image, after drawing the detected memory signal in a plot.
+To search for such kind of signal, one would have to construct an appropriate template which contains multiple terms given by Eqs.~\eqref{eq-lhh-td-mm} and \eqref{eq-lhh-td-s} with suitable overall factors and time shifts.
+If this kind of template matches the detected signal well, one can proceed to identify the types of the detected images.
+For that, one shall make use of the direction of the peak of the type II image as a reference, if there exists at least one type II image.
+So, one shall first identify the type II image, after drawing the detected memory signal in a plot.
 Then, one finds the direction in which the peak points.
 Finally, one can determine the types of the remaining images, according to the previous discussion.
 That is, if the peak of the type II image points upward, the type I image shall have a positive slope at its own peak, while the type III image would have a negative slope.
 On the contrary, if the peak of the type II image points downward, the type I image has a negative slope, and the type III positive.
-This method would be very useful, because there could be at least 90\% of the multiple-image events whose second brightest images are of the type II \cite{Wang:2021kzt}.
+This could be a very feasible method, because there could be at least 90\% of the multiple-image events whose second brightest images are of the type II \cite{Wang:2021kzt}.